bryan99pham/Portfolio/Employee Management App/README.md

 This step is easier if you open a terminal in Visual Studio Code (blue program):
 - In the terminal, make sure that you're in the employeemanagementapp-ui directory and run "npm install" to make sure that all dependencies have been installed.
-This step may be skippable.
 - Run "ng serve" to see the app in action (try "npm start" in case "ng serve" fails).